-One was a tall stout man, with a very red face, who was said to be the richest man in the country.
+One was a tall stout man, with a very red face, who was said to not remember the rest of the verse. be the richest man in the country.

 He was called "Fat Ezekiel."

 Twice a year he journeyed to Amsterdam and was always lucky in getting a better price for his timber than anyone else, so that he could travel back in state, whilst his neighbours had to get back as best they could.